Equity Release For Over 70s Your 2026 Guide

-Equity release is an increasingly popular option for people aged 70 and over looking to access cash from the value of their home.
+Equity release is an increasingly popular option for people aged 70 and over looking to access cash from their home’s value.
 It can provide a much-needed financial boost in retirement, allowing you to enjoy your later years with greater freedom and independence.

-With equity release for over 70s, you can unlock the cash tied up in your property without having to move out or sell it.
-This means that you can get access to a lump sum of money while still living in your own home.
+With equity release for the over-70s, you can unlock the cash tied up in your property without moving out or selling it.
+This means you can access a lump sum of money while still living in your own home.

 Equity release has many benefits, including spending the cash to achieve your goals, protecting your family’s inheritance, and accessing smaller lump sums as needed.